react-navigation/react-navigation.github.io/versioned_docs/version-7.x/screen.md

 See [Options for screens](screen-options.md) for more details and examples.

-### `initialParams`
+### Initial params

-Initial params to use for the screen.
+Initial params are used as the default params for the screen.
 If a screen is used as `initialRouteName`, it'll contain the params from `initialParams`.
 If you navigate to a new screen, the params passed are shallow merged with the initial params.

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>